Skip to main content

 logsEngine: otel

-You’ll need to add access tokens for Splunk Cloud Platform and Splunk Observability Cloud, as well as your HEC endpoint and Splunk Observability Cloud realm.
-If you're following along with this series of articles, you created those tokens in Setting up the OpenTelemetry Demo in Kubernetes.
+You’ll need to add your access tokens for Splunk Cloud Platform and Splunk Observability Cloud, as well as your HEC endpoint and Splunk Observability Cloud realm.

 This tells the Splunk Distribution of the OpenTelemetry Collector running in our Kubernetes cluster to collect logs using native OpenTelemetry capabilities and send them to our Splunk Cloud Platform instance via the HEC endpoint.